Vardo (Romani wagon): Brush wagon

-On either side of the bed space, quarter-inch thick bevelled mirrors were common, and were lavishly decorated.
-Cupboards and locker seats were built in to prevent movement whilst travelling.
-Side and back windows were decorated and shuttered, and the body of the vardo itself would have originally been made from beaded tongue-and-groove matchboard, painted red picked out in yellow and green.
-As with other vardo, the extent of the elaborate decoration reflected the wealth of the family, boasting carved lion heads and gargoyles; these would have been painted gold or extensively decorated with gold leaf.
-Today, surviving Reading wagons are prized exhibits in museums or private collections.
-A fine one is in the University of Reading's Museum of English Rural Life.

 Ledge wagon

-The characteristic design of the ledge or cottage shaped wagon incorporated a more robust frame and living area that extended over the large rear wheels of the wagon.
-Brass brackets supported the frame of the wagon and solid arched roof usually 12 feet high, extended over the length of the wagon to form porches at either end and panelled with tongue in groove boards.
-The porch roof was further supported by iron brackets, and the walls were highly decorated with ornate scrollwork and carvings across the length of the wagon.
+The characteristic design of the ledge or cottage-shaped wagon incorporates a more robust frame and living area that extended over the large rear wheels of the wagon.
+Brass brackets support the frame and solid arched roof usually 12 feet high, extended over the length of the wagon to form porches at either end and panelled with tongue in groove boards.
+The porch roof is further supported by iron brackets, and the walls are highly decorated with ornate scrollwork and carvings across the length of the wagon.

 Bow top

-Based on the design of the Ledge wagon, the Bow Top is significantly lighter, and less likely to turn over in a strong wind.
-The design incorporated a lightweight canvas top, supported by a wooden frame: a design reminiscent of the older “bender tents” used by the Romanichal.
-Both back and front walls of the wagon were decorated in scrollwork and tongue and groove and the wagon was painted green to be less noticeable in woodland.
-The inside of the Bow Top also contained the same high scrollwork or Chenille fabric, with a stove, table and double bed.
+Based on the design of the ledge wagon, the bow top is significantly lighter and yet less likely to turn over in a strong wind.
+The design incorporates a lightweight canvas top supported by a wooden frame, a design reminiscent of the older “bender tents” used by the Romanichal.
+Both back and front walls of the wagon are decorated in scrollwork and tongue and groove, and the wagon is painted green to be less noticeable in woodland.
+The inside of the bow-top wagon also contains the same high scrollwork or Chenille fabric, with a stove, table, and double bed.

-The bow-top is commonly thought of as being covered in teal-coloured canvas.
-This is said to now be a tradition which began before World War II when only cotton duck was available.
+The bow top is commonly thought of as being covered in teal-coloured canvas.
+This is said to now be a tradition which began before World War II when cotton duck was cheap and plentiful.

 Open lot

-Almost identical in size and construction of the Bow Top wagon, the Open lot or Yorkshire Bow featured the same design but with a curtain instead of the door characteristic of other wagons.
+Almost identical in size and construction to the bow top wagon, the open lot or "Yorkshire Bow" features the same design but with a curtain instead of the door characteristic of other wagons.
 The wagon's entrance was covered by a curtain for privacy.